 |Study 1 and Study 2a||Study 3 and Study 4b|

 |Clinical success (cure + improvement)||80%||87%||84%||82%|

-The response rates for patients who were both clinically and bacteriologically evaluable were consistent with those reported for the clinically evaluable patients.
+The response rates for subjects who were both clinically and bacteriologically evaluable were consistent with those reported for the clinically evaluable subjects.

 This monograph has been modified to include the generic and brand name in many instances.